algertislamaj/crossplane/README.md

-# crossplane
+# Crossplane

-This repo will serve as test for the evaluation of crossplane for multiCloud resource provisioning.
+This repo will serve as test for the evaluation of crossplane for multicloud resource provisioning.